LogFlames/DD2391-project/README.md

 These partial relations are stored and temporarily and latered combined into pairs that share the same large prime.
 When two partial relations are multiplied together, the large prime acquires an even exponent that cancels out $\pmod{2}$, thus producing a full relation.
 This way, the number of usable relations is increased without great computational increase.

+#### More details on the maths behind the Quadratic Sieve is available in [math.md](math.md).

+#### What's missing for the GNFS?

-The **General Number Field Sieve (GNFS) algorithm** shares the same core concept with the Quadratic Sieve - finding $B$-smooth numbers and solvinf a matrix of congruences – but unlike QS, it uses multiple polynomials defined over higher-degree algebraic number fields and generates relations in both the rational and algebraic domains.
+The **General Number Field Sieve (GNFS) algorithm** shares the same core concept with the Quadratic Sieve - finding $B$-smooth numbers and solving a matrix of congruences – but unlike the QS, it uses multiple polynomials defined over higher-degree algebraic number fields and generates relations in both the rational and algebraic domains.

+Essentially, it could be said that QS is a special case of GNFS, limited to the rational number field ($\mathbb{Q}$).
+GNFS generalizes QS and moves from working in $\mathbb{Q}$ to working in polynomial rings.
+More specifically, in broad terms, the parallels between the QS and GNFS are:

+* Both the GNFS/SNFS and the QS look for numbers on the form $x^2=y^2\pmod{N}$.
+* The factor base is instead elements of these fields.
+* Sieving is done to check a bunch of polynomials for certain attributes (rather than the $Q(x)=(x+\sqrt{N})^2-N$ that the QS uses), eventually finding polynomials which fulfill a property related to B-smoothness.
+* With enough relations the GNFS eventually finds squares in both number fields, which are mapped to $x^2=y^2\pmod{N}$ that we can check, in contrast to products of $Q(x)$.
+This is essentially analogous with how we find square products of $Q(x)$.

 Some of the improvements in GNFS are:
 - the use of Lattice Sieving (extension of the QS sieving in higher dimensions)
 - the "Multiple-large-primes" variants (extension of the 1LP variant to two or more large primes per relation)

-Essentially, it could be said that QS is a special case of GNFS, limited to the rational number field ($\mathbb{Q}$).
-GNFS generalizes QS and moves from working in $\mathbb{Q}$ to working in polynomial rings.
+- due to the massive "factor base" in question, the Block Lanczos algorithm is used instead of standard Gaussian elimination to reach advertised speeds, which also partially allows parallelization.

+Because the Number Field Sieves contains a lot of number theory - complex numbers, polynomials, etc. - the math and algorithm used becomes really complex really quickly.

 ### Breaking encryption